Best MIDI Keyboards 2017 – Buying Guide & Review

 The keys are velocity sensitive and provide a synth- like feedback while playing.

 Offering a sustain pedal input, this model certainly differentiates itself from most if not all its competitors in the given price range.

 Besides the regular keys and buttons, the transpose and octave buttons work pretty smooth.

-As it features a plug and play approach and works well with all of the DAW interfaces we tested, it’s a good solution for beginner musicians looking into production and basic mixing.
+As it features a plug and play approach and works well with all of the music production software we tested, it’s a good solution for beginner musicians looking into production and basic mixing.

 - One of the best budget keyboards you can get

 - Supports sustain pedals